zhihanxu3/mphil-dissertation-supplementary-scripts/README.md

 ## nnU-Net Supraglacial Meltwater Feature Mapping — Workflow Guide

 This section describes how to use the nnU-Net scripts in this repository to train and apply a deep learning segmentation model for supraglacial meltwater feature mapping from PlanetScope imagery.
-Two model variants are covered: a full 8-band model using PlanetScope SuperDove imagery, and a 4-band model for compatibility with 2019 (pre-2021) PlanetScope Dove imagery.
+Two model variants are covered: a full 8-band model using PlanetScope SuperDove imagery, and a 4-band model for compatibility with 2019 (or before 2021) PlanetScope Dove imagery.

 Please refer to Isensee et al. (2021) for detailed description of nnU-Net algorithms, architecture, and expected directory structure for data organisation